opds-community/drafts/best-practices/borrowing.md

 }
 ```

-Borrow links usually require authentication from the client using [Authentication for OPDS 1.0](authentication-for-opds-1.0).
+Borrow links usually require authentication from the client using [Authentication for OPDS 1.0](../authentication-for-opds-1.0).

-In order to optimize this interaction, this document recommends using the `authenticate` hint:
+In order to optimize this interaction, catalogs should use the `authenticate` property and identify the Authentication Document involved in this process.

 ```json
 {